 (10) provide for the retention or destruction of documents received by the Claims Agent; and

 (11) provide for treatment and disposition of Proofs of Claim if the case is converted to Chapter 7.

 (d) Balloting Agent

-The Balloting Agent will receive, record, and tabulate ballots.
-The Agreement or Employment Order should provide for filing of a declaration showing the results of balloting and provide for the retention or destruction of original ballots.
+The Balloting Agent shall receive, record, and tabulate ballots.
+The Agreement or Employment Order shall provide for filing of a declaration showing the results of balloting and provide for the retention or destruction of original ballots.